 At a glance

-Also known as a moggy or DSH, the domestic shorthair is the most common type of cat to share our home.
-Domestic shorthairs are of unknown/mixed origin.
-As a result, they occur in all manner of shapes and sizes depending on their background.
+Also known as a moggy or DSH, the domestic shorthair is the most common type of house cat.
+Domestic shorthairs are of unknown/mixed origin, as a result, they occur in all manner of shapes and sizes depending on their background.

 Some domestic shorthairs may have purebred genes in their ancestry, which may or may not be evident.
 However, it is less common than in dogs, especially now when breeders are very strict about desexing non-breeding cats before they go to their new home.